weatherlayers/deck.gl-particle/README.md

 ## Weather layers as a service

-Interested in integrating weather layers into your existing map application? <a href="mailto:jan@kamzek.com">Get in touch for a private beta!</a>
+Interested in integrating weather layers into your existing map application? <a href="https://kamzek.com">Get in touch!</a>